 So how do you apply that same simplicity to something as complicated, some might say mind numbing, as browser testing?
 If you step back and take a broader look at the problem, it's nothing more than a day at the farm.

-The latest and greatest is what everybody talks about - in their Twitter and Facebook feeds, and at the water-cooler and long-weekend barbecue.
+The latest and greatest is what everybody talks about - in their X (Twitter) and Facebook feeds, and at the water-cooler and long-weekend barbecue.
 Pick the latest versions from each of your selected variety off the tree now and use them as a showcase of what you can do.
 You'll be well ahead of the game as their market share grows.

-The Mobile Universe - Pick your own devices.
+The Mobile Universe - Pick Your Own Devices

-The Social Network - So many hybrids.
+The Social Network - So Many Hybrids

-In many ways, social communities such as Facebook, LinkedIn and Twitter are independent platforms running within your browser.
+In many ways, social communities such as Facebook, LinkedIn and X (Twitter) are independent platforms running within your browser.
 When a user shares your site, the social networks take the information you give them and display it how they see fit as a post in their own environment.
 Developers understand this, and craft their shared information specifically so the various social media platforms will display it correctly.

-Bring your basket and enjoy an outing at the Pick your own farm.
+Bring your basket and enjoy an outing at the farm.
 Pick only what you need, leaving behind the waste, and you'll be well on your way to a more efficient browser testing process.
-Once you've filled your basket, don't forget to check out our article Knocking on the Walls - Smart Beta Testing For Digital Projects to see how and when the best times are to test those browsers.
+Once you've filled your basket, don't forget to check out our article Knocking on the Walls - Smart Beta Testing For Digital Projects [link] to see how and when the best times are to test those browsers.